 While salmon can be difficult to see in large rivers, you can carefully watch them as they move up small streams, such as at the Idaho Department of Fish and Game’s Wildlife Management Area along the Pahsimeroi in May, Idaho.
 A spectacular place to see the salmon is at Dagger Falls, on the Middle Fork of the Salmon River.
 Around July 4th, the salmon can be seen leaping up the falls—a dramatic sight.

 Each fall, pronghorn migrate from the low-elevation, sagebrush lava beds of Craters of the Moon National Monument, through private ranches in the Southern Pioneer Mountains, over expansive public lands to the north and into Montana.
-It’s a migration of 180 miles—one of the longest mammal migrations in North America.
-In the spring, the pronghorns return to Craters of the Moon, and are very visible in the wide-open sagebrush country.
+It’s a migration of 160 miles—one of the longest mammal migrations in North America.
+In the spring, the pronghorn return to Craters of the Moon, and are very visible in the wide-open sagebrush country.

 Each spring, raptors return from Mexico and Central and South America to nest in the rocky canyons of the Snake River.
 They find the sagebrush plains that surround these canyons to be the perfect place to spend the summer, due to one of the highest densities of ground squirrels in the world.
 Golden eagles, prairie falcons, ferruginous hawks, burrowing owls and other species build nests in remote canyons, but they can often be seen out hunting in the mornings and afternoons.

 Spectacular interactions—golden eagles stealing meals from prairie falcons, red-tailed hawks fighting over territory—can often be observed.
 A great place to catch the action is the Morley Nelson Snake River Birds of Prey National Conservation Area, located near Kuna.
 As you watch raptors, keep an eye out for badgers, too, as this area has one of the world’s largest populations of this interesting mammal.